CSP, BMP or

 | Eligibility | Aus citizen / eligible PR / NZ | Aus citizen / eligible PR / NZ | Aus citizen / PR (for FEE-HELP) |

-Across a 4-year graduate MD, expect AUD $100,000+ in cost-of-living costs on top of tuition.
-Across a 6-year undergraduate MD, AUD $150,000+.
-These are not covered by FEE-HELP or HECS-HELP and must be funded from savings, family support, Youth Allowance / Austudy (if eligible), or part-time work.
+Whichever funding pathway you choose, cost of living during medical school is real and often understated.
+Across a 4-year graduate MD, expect AUD $100,000+ in living costs on top of tuition; across a 6-year undergraduate MD, AUD $150,000+.
+None of this is covered by FEE-HELP or HECS-HELP — fund it from savings, family support, Youth Allowance / Austudy (if eligible), or part-time work.

 Talk to someone who's been through it